Kinovea/kinovea-docs/source/measurement/trajectory.rst

 ------------
 To track the trajectory of a single point or body joint visible on the image follow these steps:

-* Right click the object to track and choose Track path.
+* Right click the object to track and choose :menuselection:`Track path`.
-* Move the video forward using the Next frame button, the mouse wheel or the Play button.
+* Move the video forward using the :guilabel:`Next frame` button, the mouse wheel or the :guilabel:`Play` button.
 * Adjust the point position as necessary during the path creation.
-* To finish tracking, right click inside the tracking window and choose End path edition.
+* To finish tracking, right click inside the tracking window and choose :menuselection:`End path edition`.

 .. image:: /images/measurement/trajectory-basics.jpg

 Tracking is a semi-automatic process.
 A candidate point location is computed automatically but can be adjusted manually at any time.

 While tracking is in progress two rectangles will be visible around the object being tracked.
-The inner rectangle is the "object window", the outter rectangle is the "search window".
+The inner rectangle is the object window, the outter rectangle is the search window.

 .. image:: /images/measurement/trajectory-windows.png